MatMysliwiec/C-Projects/README.md

 ## Fractal

+The Limit Diffusion Aggregation (DLA) method is a model that has been introduced as a way to model aggregation processes in physics and other fields.
+The process consists of: placing a single particle at an initial point in the coordinate system.
+This molecule is usually considered the seed from which the aggregation process starts.
+Subsequent particles are added by random wandering.
+They start their movement from a random point in space.
+Each particle moves randomly, choosing its route at random.
+If a new molecule encounters a previously formed aggregate (also known as a cluster), it joins it.
+This phenomenon simulates the process of aggregation, where new molecules join existing ones.
+This process is repeated, adding more molecules that move randomly, joining the aggregate when they encounter it.
+This process results in structures that often exhibit fractal properties.
+These structures are highly complex and full of detail at different scales.
+It is used to simulate the formation of structures such as dendrites in crystallisation, plant growth patterns, or structures in chemical reactions.
+This technique is also used in computer graphics to generate fractals and nature-like structures.

+The aim of the project was to write a programme to visualise the deposition of molecules in square geometry using the DLA method for a square lattice, with the initial molecule placed in the centre of the lattice.
 ## Lennard-Jones potential

 ## Lotka-Volterra equation

+The Lotka-Volterra equation - a non-linear system of first-degree differential equations.
+The following model was proposed in 1926 by Vito Volterra to describe fish populations caught in the Adriatic Sea.
+Independently of Volterra, equivalent equations to describe the oscillation of substance concentrations in a hypothetical chemical reaction were obtained by Alfred James Lotka in 1920.
+The Lotka-Volterra equation is a model for dynamic systems occurring in ecosystems, e.g. in simulating the behaviour of prey and predator populations.

+$$\begin{matrix}
+\frac{dx}{dt} = (a-by)x\\
+\frac{dy}{dt} = (cx-d)y
+\end{matrix}$$

+a - prey birth rate or prey growth rate, c - birth rate of predators or growth rate of predators, d - predator death rate or predator attrition rate, b - prey death rate due to predation.
+The main drawback of the basic Lotka-Volterra model is that with a zero predator population prey abundance increases indefinitely.

 ## Isigna model
 The Ising model is a mathematical physical model that was proposed by physicist Ernst Ising in 1925.
 The model is used in statistical physics to study the magnetic properties of substances and to analyse phase transitions in physical systems.
 The main purpose of the Ising model is to describe magnetism in solids by taking into account the interactions between the spins of atoms or magnetic dipole moments.
 The model is a simple but important tool for understanding the collective behaviour of spins in magnetic bodies.
 In the Ising model, each atom or molecule in a solid has a spin that can take on one of two values: 'up'or 'down', which corresponds to the direction of magnetism.
 The atoms are arranged on a regular lattice and neighbouring spins interact with each other, leading to magnetic properties.